 Headed for college?
-The days of a fully-funded “free” education that you can pay back at a more convenient time, may be gone.
+The days of a fully-funded “free” education that you can pay back at a more convenient time, are gone.
 Let me say this again: Get a job.

-“F” words.
 Say them often and let them become part of your reality: faith, family and friends.
-Without my faith, family and friends, I don’t know where I’d be.
+Without my faith, family, and friends, I don’t know where I’d be.
 Develop these things in your life.

 I have noticed over the years that winners accept their realities.
 They don’t sit around and wait for things to change.
 They do what they must to make things happen.